 In addition to the confirmation letter, you will receive further information for your visit, including notes to help you complete your risk assessment and detailed information about your chosen session.
 Please distribute this information to all teachers whose classes are involved in the sessions.
-You will also receive a pre-order list of items available from the Botanic Garden shop, should your pupils like to make any purchases.
-A map of the Botanic Garden can be downloaded here.
+You will also receive a pre-order list of items available from the Botanic Garden Boutique, should your pupils like to make any purchases.
+You can download a map of the Garden before your visit.

 Preparation for your visit